clirdlf/ndsa.org/groups/levels-of-preservation-group-historical.md

 ---
-title: Levels of Preservation Working Group History
+title: History of the Levels of Preservation Working Group
 layout: page
-permalink: /groups/levels-of-preservation-historical/
+permalink: /groups/levels-of-preservation/history/

 ---
-## Background
 The Levels of Preservation (LOP) Working Group was initiated in March of 2018.
 While the main goal was producing an updated LOP Matrix (or grid) it was recognized early on that to responsbily do so required the work of many.
 A call for interest was made to the community, to which over 100 responded.
 Many sub-working-groups were formed.
 These groups worked in parallel and sometimes informed the work of the other groups.
 Details on the groups are provided below.

 Version 2.0 of the Levels of Preservation was made available in October 2019.
 Supporting documetation followed.
 All completed materials are [available](https://ndsa.org/activities/levels-of-digital-preservation/) on the 2019 LOP OSF project page.